 - making sure your child can do what you’re asking

-- telling your child what you want them to do, rather than what you don’t want them to do – for example, ‘Rachel, walk when you’re inside’, rather than ’Don’t run, Rachel’
+- telling your child what you want them to do, rather than what you don’t want them to do – for example, ‘Rachel, walk when you’re inside’, rather than ‘Don’t run, Rachel’

 - following through on what you’ve asked.

-It might help your child if you present things visually – for example, use a picture of hand-washing when you ask your child to wash hands.
+It might help your child if you use pictures.
+For example, use a picture of hand-washing when you ask your child to wash their hands.
 It can also help to use clear, concise language with only a few words.
 Also give your child some time, perhaps 10 seconds, to process the instruction.

-This is a simple strategy that can encourage cooperative behaviour by ensuring that your child will follow through on your instructions.
+This is a simple strategy that makes it more likely your child will follow through on your instructions.

 Step 1 is to give the instruction:

 - Say to your child, ‘Josh, wash your hands’.

-- Give your child five seconds to follow through with this instruction.
+- Give your child five seconds to follow your instruction.

 - If your child cooperates, give enthusiastic praise and encouragement.

 - If your child doesn’t cooperate within five seconds, move to step 2.

-Step 2 is to give the instruction again and demonstrate the preferred behaviour to your child:
+Step 2 is to give the instruction again and show your child what you want them to do:

 - Say, ‘Josh, wash your hands’, and point or walk over to the sink.

-- If your child cooperates within five seconds, give lots of praise.
+- If your child cooperates within five seconds, give your child plenty of praise.